PickingUpPieces/dotfiles-macos/README.md

 - [SketchyBar](https://github.com/FelixKratz/SketchyBar (alternative menu bar)
 - [jq](https://stedolan.github.io/jq/) (cmd-line json processor)

+### Known Issues
+- Subwindows of scratchpads are currently leading to minimizing the main window (e.g. Bitwarden).

 ### Scratchpad
 I've tried to add the scratchpad functionality to macos.
 You can find two scripts (`scratchpad.sh`, `minimize_scratchpad.sh`), which open (and closing, when out of focus) certain applications.